Music of Indonesia: Gamelan

 Gamelan Sekaten Kanjeng Kiai Guntur Madu (One of Some Javanese Sacred Gamelan) is usually beaten every day for a week during the Sekaten celebration at the Keraton Yogyakarta.

 In Indonesia, gamelan often accompanies dance, wayang puppet performances, or rituals and ceremonies.
 Typically players in the gamelan will be familiar with dance moves and poetry, while dancers are able to play in the ensemble.
 In wayang, the dalang (puppeteer) must have a thorough knowledge of gamelan, as he gives the cues for the music.
 Gamelan can be performed by itself – in "klenengan" style, or for radio broadcasts – and concerts presentation are common in national arts conservatories founded in the middle of the 20th century.

 Gamelan ensemble (or gambelan in Balinese term) accompanying barong.

 Gamelan's role in rituals is so important that there is a Javanese saying, "It is not official until the gong is hung".
 Some performances are associated with royalty, such as visits by the sultan of Yogyakarta.
 Certain gamelans are associated with specific rituals, such as the Gamelan Sekaten, which is used in celebration of the Mawlid (Muhammad's birthday).
 In Bali, almost all religious rituals include gamelan performance.
 Gamelan is also used in the ceremonies of the Catholic church in Indonesia.
 Certain pieces are designated for starting and ending performances or ceremonies.
 When an "ending" piece (such as "Udan Mas") is begun, the audience will know that the event is nearly finished and will begin to leave.
 Certain pieces are also believed to possess magic powers, and can be used to ward off evil spirits.

 Tembang Sunda

 Tembang sunda, also called "seni mamaos cianjuran", or just cianjuran, is a form of sung poetry which arose in the colonial-era of Cianjur.
 It was first known as an aristocratic art; one cianjuran composer was R.A.A.
 Kusumahningrat (Dalem Pancaniti), ruler of Cianjur (1834–1862).
 The instruments of Cianjuran are kacapi indung, kacapi rincik and suling or bamboo flute, and rebab for salendro compositions.
 The lyrics are typically sung in free verse, but a more modern version, panambih, is metrical.
-It is usually the drums.